ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

 ```
 {: pre}

-When prompted, enter the password for the current signature key file.
+When prompted, enter the passwords for the signature key files to be used.

 ### Step 7: Activate the master key
 {: #step7-activate-master-key}